Your summary statement explained

 8. Cost of repaying your mortgage early

-This is how much it will cost if you decided to repay your mortgage in full early, and is correct as at 31 December 2018.
-This will include a mortgage exit fee, unless your mortgage has less than one year to run on your entire mortgage balance at the time of redemption.
-Also, an early repayment charge (ending your mortgage) may apply.
+This is how much it will cost if you decided to repay your mortgage in full early, and is correct as at 31 December 2020.
+This will include a mortgage exit fee, unless your entire mortgage balance is due for repayment in less than one year.
+Also, an early repayment charge may apply.

 If your mortgage consists of sub-accounts we will show the cost of repaying each part on the individual sub-account summary pages.

-If an early repayment charge (ending your mortgage) does apply, we’ll provide its expiry date on the relevant summary statement.
+If an early repayment charge does apply, we’ll provide its expiry date on the relevant summary statement.